kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

                 providerSpecificConfig: { gcpConfig: { zones: ["europe-west4-a"] } }
               }
             }
-            kymaConfig: { # Optional; if you don't provide it, an empty cluster without Kyma is provisioned
+            kymaConfig: { # Optional; if you don't provide it, a cluster without Kyma is provisioned
               version: "1.24.5"
               profile: "Evaluation" # Optional resources profile; possible values: "Evaluation", "Production"
               components: [